RuqiBai/academic-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a second year Ph.D student of Electrical and Computer Engineering at Purdue University supervised by <a href="https://www.davidinouye.com/">Dr. David I. Inouye</a>.
+I am a fifth year Ph.D student of Electrical and Computer Engineering at Purdue University supervised by <a href="https://www.davidinouye.com/">Dr. David I. Inouye</a>.
 I have worked in <a href="https://ir.baidu.com/">Baidu</a> for three years after completion my bachelor's degree.
-My research interests include robustness and fairness in federated learning and explainable AI.
+My research interests include causal representation learning and robustness in machine learning.